 Unprepared for retirement

 Much research has been done here at the Center to show just how unprepared Millennials may be for retirement, but many Boomers are right there with them.
-According to a GoBankingRates study, 30% of respondents age 55 and over claimed to have no retirement savings at all.
-An additional 26% reported less than $50,000 saved for retirement, showing that 54% of the older Americans in this survey lacked sufficient retirement funds.
+According to a GoBankingRates study, 39% of the surveyed respondents age 55-64 claimed to have no retirement savings at all.
+An additional 14% reported less than $50,000 saved for retirement, showing that 64% of the older Americans in this survey lacked sufficient retirement funds.

 Do have a generational challenge with sales, marketing, strategy, or employment that you want solved?
 Contact us.
 Our talent is driving measurable results across generations.
 Email us here if you’d like a little info on our customized generational speaking, research, and consulting.